Gossip Girl season 5: Plot

 Season five opens in Los Angeles, where a vacationing Chuck and Nate decide to visit Serena, who is working on a film set.
 Back in New York, Blair learns that planning a royal wedding can be stressful, especially with a baby on the way, and Dan discovers the consequences of writing candidly about his closest friends.
 Also, the surprise return of cousin Charlie will threaten to destroy the van der Woodsen family.

 Confused about Chuck's sudden change, Blair is determined to prove his behaviour is an act to win her back.

 The series' 100th episode focused on Blair's wedding to prince Louis.
 "I think it's our biggest episode since the pilot", said executive producer Joshua Safran.

+During this season, production knew who was going to be Gossip girl along, however, it got changed many times throughout the entire show.
+There are hints showing the different characters it could have been, but in the end, they decided on a completely different character that was originally planned on.

 Release

 With the move to 8:00pm, The CW charged $50,304 for a 30-second advertising slot before the fifth season began airing.

 Ratings

+The show actually began with little recognition from the public.
 The season premiere was watched by 1.37 million viewers and received a 0.7 rating in the Adults 19–49 demo, down 0.3 compared to last season's premiere.

 Episode 23 hit a new series low, hitting for the fourth time a total viewership below the one-million-viewer mark, to 869,000 viewers and a 0.4 in the 18-49 demographic.